Academic Catalog

 A general category used only in the evaluation of transfer credit.

-CHEM 400 - Chemistry & Biochemestry Assessment II (0 Credit Hours)
+CHEM 400 - Chemistry & Biochemistry Assessment II (0 Credit Hours)

 A pass/fail course used to track all chemistry and biochemistry majors' completion of the required senior interview.
 Earning the required S (pass) in this course entails completing the senior interview in good faith.
 Students who are not adequately prepared will be required to retake the interview.
 Required of all senior majors in the spring of senior year.

-CHEM 421 - Advanced Topics in Biochemistry: Modern Techniques (4 Credit Hours)
+CHEM 422 - Organometallic Chemistry (4 Credit Hours)

 CHEM 427 - Synthetic Organic Chemistry: Designing Molecules and Materials (4 Credit Hours)